sharksforarms/sharksforarms.github.io/content/posts/neovim-rust.md

 and usability.
 An example of this is the ability to use Lua instead of VimL for plugins providing greater flexibility for extending the editor.

-In the 0.5 release of Neovim (currently nightly), the developers have introduced an [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP) client framework (`:help lsp`)
+In the 0.5 release of Neovim, the developers have introduced an [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP) client framework (`:help lsp`)